 Research has not shown a connection between adult substance abuse and the treatment of attention disorders in children and adolescents.
 Children that have taken stimulant medications for ADHD are no more or less likely to develop teen drug addictions when compared to those that were prescribed these medications.
 The real concern is the fact that children who do have ADHD symptoms are more likely to use illegal drugs to cope with the symptoms of the disorder and can go on to develop serious alcohol or drug abuse issues.

-Pathways is a Teen Drug Rehab & Addiction Treatment Center in Utah
+Pathways is a Teen Drug Abuse Treatment Center in Utah